Triple-Whale/triple-whale-public-apis/examples/node/README.md

 ### "I cannot install package.json"

-- Ensure you have an up-to-date version of Node
+- Ensure you have Node installed on your machine

-- Ensure you are using node v18
+- Ensure you are using the correct Node version, v18

-- Make
+- Ensure you are in the correct directory, eg: `<YOUR_PC>/triple-whale-public-apis/examples/node`

 ### "The CLI says I'm missing required data"

 - Ensure you have a provided all required data in your `.env` file

-### "I cannot complete the oauth flow"
+### "I cannot complete the oAuth flow"

 - Ensure your redirect URL and matches your `.env` file